CSU-Theory-Suite/theory-suite-wiki/README.rst

 3. Ensure that your environment is adequate ...........................................

-Although we do not need many special tools for building our environment we do need to make sure that we have the basic tools:
+Although we do not need many special tools for building our environment, we do need to make sure that we have the basic necessary tools:

 *  sphinx
 *  sphinx-rtd-theme
-*  nbsphinx (Required until new notice)
+*  nbsphinx (Required until further notice)

 We can install them easily using pip